east-sussex-county-council/Escc.AzureDeployment/README.md

 ### Configuration settings

 For each `web.config` file we include it in the Visual Studio project with a build action of Content, but exclude it from our git repository.
 Instead we commit a `web.example.config` file with a build action of None, and secrets removed.
-This file typically needs to be different in the live environment, so we upload a [web.config transform](http://msdn.microsoft.com/en-us/library/dd465326.aspx) on to a directory on Azure.
+This file typically needs to be different in the live environment, so we upload a [web.config transform](http://msdn.microsoft.com/en-us/library/dd465326.aspx) as part of the deployment repository.

-We then put the path to that directory into a `DEPLOYMENT_TRANSFORMS` app setting on the Configure page in the management portal for the Azure Website, so that the Kudu deployment script can find it.
-When your build script runs it will make a copy of that directory tied to the specific commit of the build script.
-This makes the redeploy function in Azure websites work, because a specific deployment will always go back to a copy of the `DEPLOYMENT_TRANSFORMS` directory as it was at the time the script was originally run.

-To transform the `web.example.config` at the root of the `ExampleProject` folder, put the `Web.Release.config` into an `ExampleProject` folder inside `DEPLOYMENT_TRANSFORMS`.
+To transform the `web.example.config` at the root of the `ExampleProject` folder, put the `Web.Release.config` into an `ExampleProject` folder in the deployment repository.
 You then need to add the `TransformConfigFromExample` command to your `DeployOnAzure.cmd` file, leaving off the `.config` part of the filename.

-    call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfigFromExample" %DEPLOYMENT_SOURCE%\ExampleProject\web  %DEPLOYMENT_TRANSFORMS%\ExampleProject\%1.Release.config
+    call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfigFromExample" %DEPLOYMENT_SOURCE%\ExampleProject\web  %DEPLOYMENT_SOURCE%\Transforms\ExampleProject\%1.Release.config
 	IF !ERRORLEVEL!
 NEQ 0 goto error

 If no `web.example.config` file is present at the destination but there is a `web.config` (for example, installed by a NuGet package) then that file will be transformed by `Web.Release.config` instead.

 You can also use a `TransformConfig` command to apply other transforms to an existing configuration file.

-	call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfig" %DEPLOYMENT_SOURCE%\ExampleProject\web.config %DEPLOYMENT_TRANSFORMS%\ExampleProject\my-custom-transform.config
+	call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfig" %DEPLOYMENT_SOURCE%\ExampleProject\web.config %DEPLOYMENT_SOURCE%\Transforms\ExampleProject\my-custom-transform.config
 	IF !ERRORLEVEL!
 NEQ 0 goto error

 If your application runs in a separate IIS application scope below an [Umbraco](http://umbraco.com/) installation, you need to override or remove some of the settings inherited from Umbraco's `web.config`.
 You can do that with the `TransformConfigToWorkBelowUmbraco` command.